Midland and Great Northern Joint Railway: Great Yarmouth and Stalham Light Railway

-Further east, it was not until 1876 that the first railway section of the future M&GNJR was approved: the Great Yarmouth and Stalham Light Railway was authorised on 27 June 1876; capital was £98,000.
+Further east, it was not until 1876 that the first railway section of the future M&GNJR was approved by the Great Yarmouth and Stalham (Light) Railway Act 1876 (39 & 40 Vict. c. lxxxii): the Great Yarmouth and Stalham Light Railway was authorised on 27 June 1876; capital was £98,000.
 The line would run northwest for 16 mi; the Great Yarmouth terminal, later to be known as Yarmouth Beach, was well situated for holidaymakers, but at this stage there was no connection to other railways.
 The first section, to Ormesby, was opened on 7 August 1877.

 From Ormesby to Hemsby opened on 16 May 1878, but there was a legal argument about a level crossing at Hemsby, and the next section to Martham opened from a temporary station north of the level crossing, on 15 July 1878.
 A temporary station south of the crossing was used from October.
-The legal position was resolved in Parliament in July 1879 and the permanent Hemsby station opened, and the two temporary stations closed.
+The legal position was resolved by the Yarmouth and North Norfolk (Light) Railway Act 1879 (42 & 43 Vict. c. lxxv) in July 1879 and the permanent Hemsby station opened, and the two temporary stations closed.

-Meanwhile, on 27 May 1878 the company got powers to extend to North Walsham, and to change its name to the Yarmouth and North Norfolk Light Railway, with additional capital of £60,000.
+Meanwhile, on 27 May 1878 the company got powers in the Yarmouth and North Norfolk (Light) Railway Act 1878 (41 & 42 Vict. c. xl) to extend to North Walsham, and to change its name to the Yarmouth and North Norfolk Light Railway, with additional capital of £60,000.
 Its status as a light railway was designed to prevent the Great Eastern Railway from acquiring running powers over the line.
 Successive openings took place: to Catfield on 17 January 1880 and on to Stalham on 3 July 1880.